 1 hour 30 mins

 This recipe was completely inspired by Geoffrey Zakarian from the Food Network.
 I love Greek and Mediterranean food and I love lamb kabobs.
-When I saw what he did with ground lamb and turning it into a skewered lamb souvlaki, I knew I’d try it.
+When I saw what he did with ground lamb and how he turned it into a skewered lamb souvlaki, I knew I’d try it.
 But I decided to make meatballs for my pita “sandwich”.
-It was a little faster for me and I used a cast iron skillet to get the meat crispy and browned on the outside (much like I’d get if I was grilling lamb on an outdoor grill.)
-I had to make other tweaks to his recipe (I don’t like cilantro… I apparently have that “soap” enzyme everyone is talking about… LOL) and I used fat free yogurt and light sour cream much to Geoffrey’s dismay.
-(Taking care of my heart so I try to limit the saturated fats… there are plenty in the lamb so I cut out extra where I could without sacraficing flavor.)
-I left out and added where I needed too and made this my own and the results are great.
+It was a little faster for me and I used a cast iron skillet to get the meat crispy and browned on the outside (Much like I’d get if I was grilling lamb on an outdoor grill.)
+I had to make other tweaks to his recipe (I don’t like cilantro… I apparently have that “soap” enzyme everyone is talking about… LOL) and I used fat-free Greek yogurt and light sour cream much to Geoffrey’s dismay.
+(Taking care of my heart, so I try to limit the saturated fats… there are plenty in the lamb so I cut out extra where I could without sacrificing flavor.)
+I left out and added where I needed to and made this my own and the results are great.
 If you like those Mediterranean flavors, give this a try.
-What Chef Zakarian introduced me to in this recipe is a heavier hand with spices I don’t usually use to flavor my meat.
+What Chef Zakarian introduced me to in this recipe is a heavier hand with spices.
+I don’t usually use a lot the spices in this recipe to flavor my meat.
 I really liked it.
 The Tzatziki is also made completely different than my usual sauce so this was a really different and exciting dinner.
 Thanks for the inspiration!

 1 Cup fat-free Greek yogurt

 1/2 Tsp. kosher salt

 1 Lb.
 Ground lamb